3 College Prep Tips For Parents And Teens

 By Diana Simeon

 Take note, parents of rising juniors.
-Summer is a great time to encourage teenagers to start prepping for this fall’s SAT or ACT.
+Summer is a great time to encourage teenagers to start getting ready for this fall’s SAT or ACT.
 “They are out of school.
-And even if they’re going to camp or working, there is still a lot of time to study on their own, work with a tutor, or take a class,” explains Sarolta Brooks, executive director of the Princeton Review, a leading provider of college test prep services.
-Here’s what you need to know.
+And even if they’re going to camp or working, there is still a lot of time to study on their own, work with a tutor, or take a class,” explains Sarolta Brooks, executive director of the Princeton Review, a leading provider of college test preparation services.
+Here’s some expert college prep tips.

 1. What’s the time frame for testing?

 Teenagers have multiple opportunities to take both the ACT and SAT during their junior year.
 But many elect to take one or both in the fall, using the summer to get ready.
 “The biggest benefit of testing early junior year—hopefully, you only need to take it once.
 And then you can just focus on academics for the rest of the year,” says Brooks.
 “But if you do need to retake it, the test is offered many more times during the year.”
 The ACT and SAT are offered six times a year.
 Twice in the fall, twice in the winter, and twice in the spring.
 Note that your teenager should have, at a minimum, taken Geometry and Algebra.
 If your student is taking either of those courses junior year, consider testing later.

 3. How long to prepare?

 Brooks recommends that teenagers start to prepare for the ACT or SAT at least one month before the test.
 However, many students prepare much longer than that.
 That’s because your teenager won’t work at it every day, especially during the school year.
 And they’ll need time to take practice tests with time to focus on problem areas.
 What not to do: “Cram the night before, get no sleep, and take the test when you’re tired.”